Let's dive right in.

 It might be just around the bend.

-Or it might never happen at all.
+Or it might never happen.

-But in that case, what’s the worst that has happened?
-You’ve been sharing great content with your followers, learning from the best, building relationships with other folks around you?
+You've been sharing great content with your followers, learning from the best, building relationships with other folks around you?

 Doesn't sound that bad once you look at it that way, does it?